Our experts are here to help

 Common Causes of Tripped Breakers

-When a circuit breaker trips, it’s essential to identify the cause before attempting to reset it.
+When a circuit breaker trips, it’s essential to identify the cause before resetting it.
 Knowing what can cause a breaker to shut off can help you prevent future occurrences and ensure the safety of your electrical system.
 Here are three common reasons why your circuit breaker might trip:

 Overloaded Circuits

 An overloaded circuit is one of the most frequent causes of a tripped breaker.
-This happens when too many appliances or devices are drawing power from a single circuit, exceeding its capacity.
+This happens when too many appliances or devices draw power from a single circuit, exceeding capacity.

-To avoid overloading, distribute your electrical load across multiple circuits and be mindful of how many appliances you’re running simultaneously.
-If you find yourself regularly resetting tripped circuits due to overloading, consider upgrading your electrical system to accommodate your power needs.
+To avoid overloading, distribute your electrical load across multiple circuits and be mindful of how many appliances you run simultaneously.
+If you regularly reset tripped circuits due to overloading, consider upgrading your electrical system to accommodate your power needs.

 Short Circuits

-A short circuit occurs when a live wire comes into contact with a neutral wire or a grounded surface, causing an excessive flow of current.
-This can cause your circuit breaker to trip as a safety measure.
-Short circuits can be caused by faulty wiring, damaged appliances, or wear and tear on electrical components.
+A short circuit occurs when a live wire comes into contact with a neutral or grounded surface, causing an excessive flow of current.
+As a safety measure, your circuit breaker can trip.
+Faulty wiring, damaged appliances, or wear and tear on electrical components can cause short circuits.

 If you suspect a short circuit, addressing the issue promptly is crucial, as it can pose a fire hazard.
 Contact a licensed electrician to diagnose and repair the problem before resetting your circuit breaker.